publishable-tech/publishable-tech/example-data/content/index.md

 Publishable lets you reference the actual source code and its comments in Markdown.

+Do you write blog-posts about programming and software development?
+Great!
+It means you're sharing your knowledge with fellow developers.

+In your technical post, you'll want to include source code snippets.
+And of course, you want your source code to work.
+But when you co-develop your post and your code, your code is not yet finished when you start writing it.
+And when the source code changes, the struggle of keeping the snippets up-to-date starts.

+But there's a way out.

 *Note: this README was created with `Publishable`.
 You'll find the source file in the `example-data` folder in this repository ([here](https://raw.githubusercontent.com/publishable-tech/publishable-tech/master/example-data/content/index.md))